Welcome to the neighborhood!

 We are a neighborhood association in historic Salem, Massachusetts

-A Joint Public Hearing of the Salem City Council and Planning Board will be on Wednesday, October 15, 2025, at 6pm in the Council Chambers, 93 Washington Street, 2nd floor, regarding the Lifebridge and Harborlight expansion plan, Chapter 40R Smart Growth Overlay District zoning ordinance.
+A Joint Public Hearing of the Salem City Council and Planning Board was held on October 15, 2025, regarding the Lifebridge and Harborlight expansion plan, Chapter 40R Smart Growth Overlay District zoning ordinance.

 RELEVANT SEPTEMBER 25 AGENDA PACKET for City Council outlining Ordinance requirements, dimensions, etc for the expansion: